temporalio/documentation/docs/typescript/package-initializer.md

 Typically the generated project consists of 4 main components:

-- Worker
 - Workflows
 - Activities
+- Worker that executes Workflows and Activities
-- A script to execute a Workflow
+- A script to execute a Workflow (using a Temporal Client)

 ### Working with the created project